Introduction to Baby Food: Nurturing Your Little One's Nutritional Journey

 Are There Any Foods I Should Avoid Giving to My Baby?

-Yes, certain foods pose a choking hazard or may not be suitable due to allergenic risks.
+Yes, certain foods pose a choking hazard or may not be suitable due to allergic risks.
 Avoid honey for infants aged under one year, and be cautious with small, hard foods like nuts or popcorn.

 How Do I Make Homemade Baby Food?